Body

 All of them require a conversation between the nervous system, the surrounding environment and the mind.
 Self energy from Internal Family Systems therapy (IFS) is a really nice example of being in the green.

-I write more about this model in this blog – Seeing That Freeze – but essentially you need to be careful that you are orienting towards the green and making sure that you are not shutting down lots of experience and putting it into the blue.
+I write more about this model in this blog – Unlocking Full Spectrum Experience.
+Importantly, with all practices you need to be careful that you are orienting towards the green and making sure that you are not subconsciously shutting down lots of experience and putting it into the blue in the diagram below.
 When aspects of you are stuck in the orange or the blue, your perspective on experience can become very narrowed.

-It’s also important to mention that the states in the diagram below are meta-states – for example, it’s possible to be in the green while you are angry.
-The green meta-state points towards presence and connection with self and/or other rather than disconnection, dominance or disassociation.
+It’s also important to mention that the states in the diagram below are meta-states.
+For example, it’s possible to be in the green while you are angry.
+The green meta-state points towards presence and connection with self and other rather than disconnection, dominance or disassociation.

 Nervous systems are hyper-attuned to the subtleties of status, so actually a huge amount of awakening work is being willing to look at this aspect very carefully, let go of egos and entitlement and work with the dynamic.
-Competing narratives is one of the most stressful things for people’s nervous systems (it is registered akin to threat of death) and so usually the less powerful person has to submit to the more powerful person, but this is what creates the dynamic in the first place; it is one of the sources of fear and dominance structures.
+Competing narratives is one of the most stressful things for people’s nervous systems (it is registered akin to threat of death) and so usually the lower status person has to submit to the higher status person.

-Being able to hold and respect different narratives, e.g through Shared Imaginal Practices, is one of the most important skills for maturity and modern collective awakening; allowing people to stay in green or Self energy and be connected to their own experience even when it’s different or confronting for those around them.
+Being able to hold and respect different narratives, is one of the most important skills for maturity and modern collective awakening; allowing people to stay in green or Self energy and be connected to their own experience even when it’s different or confronting for those around them.

-It’s worth saying that all this is an incredibly complex and intricate multi-dimensional process, that has been boiled down to a very simple 2D diagram; some of the complexity has been lost for the sake of clarity and brevity.
+It’s worth saying that all this is an incredibly complex and intricate multi-dimensional process, that has been boiled down to a very simple 2D diagram.

 The diagram has been inspired and informed by polyvagal theory, which you can read more about here.
 The NeuroAffective Relational Model (NARM) is really good for working with the nervous system and you can read an introductory overview here.

-The purpose of my teaching is to help you open to a broader spectrum of experience.
-You aren’t aiming at a final state – you are getting more intimately in touch with your own experience, whatever it is.
-It is built on a fundamental trust of both you and experience; that it is worth it for you to show up in truth and love.
+With this approach you are getting more intimately in touch with experience, whatever it is.
+It is built on a fundamental trust of both you and experience and is grounded in the idea that it is worth it for you to show up in truth and love.

-With each of the layers, there is a meta-state that you are cultivating, which allows this intimacy to happen.
+With each of the layers, there is a meta-state that you are cultivating, which allows this intimacy with experience to emerge.

-Soul – Connecting with the soul is about learning to flow with whatever life brings
+Soul: Connecting with the soul is about learning to flow with experience

 It is worth saying that orienting towards the positive meta states only works when there is a critical mass of non-narcissistic energy in the collective system.
 For example, if the environment you live in has enough toxicity in it, people who are present and open will be oppressed and taken advantage of, making these ways of being essentially impossible.
-Most of the oppression happens subtly and under the radar, i.e. on a nervous system or subtle blaming level rather than a conscious level.
+Most of the oppression happens subtly and under the radar.

 This approach to awakening is partially about creating a critical mass of people who are present in their life in a more honest, embodied and alive way, because it creates a collective experience with more joy, truth and love in it.